Why Do Cats Purr? Understanding Their Love Language

 4. Purring May Be a Sign of Distress

 Purring doesn't always equal happiness.
 Sometimes cats purr when they are afraid, such as during a veterinary visit.
 This might be a throwback to when kittens purred to solicit help or care from their mother.
 Likewise, purring may be your cat's way to say that she is in distress and needs some help.

 5. Purring Can Promote Healing

 Cats can lower our stress and blood pressure, but purring is also about self-healing.
 A cat may purr to heal herself.
 Cats purr at frequencies between 25 and 150 Hz and exhibit strong purring between 25 and 50 Hz.
 Interestingly enough, these frequencies also correspond with the frequencies used in the treatment of fractures and pain.
 These frequencies may also assist in muscle growth, flexibility, and wound healing.
 So your cat may be purring to heal herself.

 When your cat purrs, the best thing to do is pay attention.
-Note the context, his body language, the tone of the purr, and what he does in response to your reaction.
-When he purrs, try different things.
-If you pet him, does he settle down and go to sleep?
-If so, he wanted you to pet him.
-Does he move away from you?
-If so, he may need food or want to play.
-Getting to know your cat by watching and listening to his signals helps you bond with each other and deepens your kitty love.
+Note the context, her body language, the tone of the purr, and what she does in response to your reaction.
+When she purrs, try different things.
+If you pet her, does she settle down and go to sleep?
+If so, she wanted you to pet her.
+Does she move away from you?
+If so, she may need food or want to play.
+Getting to know your cat by watching and listening to her signals helps you bond with each other and deepens your kitty love.